Rich Swann: Pro Wrestling Guerrilla (2012–2015)

-WWE
+WWE (2015–2018)

 NXT (2015–2016)

 Following an Evolve show in 2014, rapper Wale sent out a tweet, stating that Swann and Uhaa Nation needed to be in WWE, calling them "the future of the business".
 This got the attention of Mark Henry, who arranged a WWE tryout for Swann in September 2014.
 A year later, it was reported that Swann had signed a developmental contract with the promotion and would be reporting to its developmental branch NXT the following month.
 WWE officially announced Swann's signing to NXT on October 28.
 Swann made his debut at an NXT house show on October 30, wrestling in a Halloween battle royal, which was won by Bayley.
 Swann made his singles match debut at a house show on November 20, losing to Riddick Moss.
 He made his first televised appearance on the January 20, 2016, episode of NXT, losing to Baron Corbin.
 On the March 23 episode of NXT, Swann was defeated by NXT Champion Finn Bálor.
 On October 13, Swann and No Way Jose entered the 2016 Dusty Rhodes Tag Team Classic, defeating Drew Gulak and Tony Nese in their first round match.
 They were eliminated from the tournament on October 28 by The Authors of Pain (Akam and Rezar).